FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 Now that's useful!

 Now find out other cool methods to find things faster.
-Once you do, it'll save you a **LOT** of time that you used to spend searhcing for something simple.
+Once you do, it'll save you a **LOT** of time that you used to spend searching for something simple.

 ---